 Patricia Jones CBE, independent trustee

 Pat was Depaul International's Chief Operations Officer for two years until 2015, before leaving to pursue a research doctorate at the University of Durham.
 During her career other key roles included: Director of Prisoners Education Trust; Deputy Director at CAFOD; Assistant General Secretary of the Catholic Bishops' Conference of England and Wales; and Adviser and later Director of Adult Christian Education, Archdiocese of Liverpoool.
 She is also a Trustee for many other charities, including Christian Aid, Jubilee 2000, Responding to Conflict, African Prisons project, St Columba's House, and The Tablet.

 Heidi Kruitwagen, independent trustee

 Heidi is a finance professional working over the past twenty years in a broad spectrum of roles in the European investment sector both as an investment banker and wealth manager.
 In a recent career break, she has worked for a Ugandan charity which focuses on vulnerable children in poor urban markets by supporting their mothers to provide healthcare and education, to empower the children to become pillars of change within the community.

 Fr Vitaliy Novak CM, Subsidiary Perspective Trustee for Ukraine, Slovakia and France

-Vitaliy is a Vincentian priest working in Ukraine for many years and has been involved with delivery of Depaul Ukraine's services since they were first set up in 2007, acting as both its Director of Services, alongside managing his parish, and now in a governance role as its Chair of Trustees.
+Fr Vitaliy is a Vincentian priest working in Ukraine for many years and has been involved with delivery of Depaul Ukraine's services since they were first set up in 2007, acting as both its Director of Services, alongside managing his parish, and now in a governance role as its Chair of Trustees.
 Under his guidance the number of services has increased steadily in Kharkiv, Odessa, Kiev in eastern and central Ukraine, and in Sniatyn in western Ukraine.